2mal3/No-Lag/README.md

 ## Notes

-- tested for Fabric and Vanilla in 1.19.4
+- **ONLY** the latest version of the datapack for Fabric and Vanilla 1.19.4 is supported
-- not tested with Forge, Bukkti, Spigot and PaperSpigot but probably don't work
-- to uninstall, simply click in the datapack menu on **Uninstall this datapack** and then remove the datapack from the worlds folder
 - bug reports and suggestions are **ONLY** accepted on [GitHub](https://github.com/2mal3/No-Lag/issues)
 - datapack was created with [mc-build](https://github.com/mc-build/mc-build).
 - should not create any lag by itself